AdobeDocs/experience-platform.en/help/destinations/ui/activate-edge-personalization-destinations.md

 ## Overview {#overview}

-Adobe Experience Platform uses [edge segmentation](../../segmentation/ui/edge-segmentation.md) to enable customers to create and target audience segments at high scale, in real time.
+Adobe Experience Platform uses [edge segmentation](../../segmentation/ui/edge-segmentation.md) together with edge destinations to enable customers to create and target audience segments at high scale, in real time.
 This capability helps you configure same-page and next-page personalization use cases.

 Examples of edge destinations are the [Adobe Target](../../destinations/catalog/personalization/adobe-target-connection.md) and the [Custom personalization](../../destinations/catalog/personalization/custom-personalization.md) connections.